- Departments & Offices

 What You Need to Know About the Tax

-- The tax will be collected on plastic bags used for purchases made at grocery stores, convenience stores and drugstores countywide, including those within the county’s incorporated towns.
+- The tax is collected on plastic bags used for purchases made at grocery stores, convenience stores and drugstores countywide, including those within the county’s incorporated towns.

 - The tax does not apply to restaurants, food banks, farmers markets or clothing stores.
 It also does not apply to: